Impact Acquire SDK GUI Applications

 • "Setting → Camera → PixelFormat" defines the pixel format used to transfer the image data into the target systems host memory.

-• "Setting → ImageDestination → PixelFormat" defines the pixel format of the resulting image (which is kept in the memory by the driver).
+• "Setting → ImageDestination → PixelFormat" defines the pixel format of the resulting image (which is kept in memory by the Impact Acquire framework).

 If both formats are set to "Auto", 8 bit will be used.